mediapress-ltd/elixir-assignment/README.md

 The way it should work is as follows:

 - a user sends the GrapQL query to the server (Absinthe)
-- the server send the request to the REST API from Dark Sky (Tesla)
+- the server send the request to the REST API from OpenWeatherMap (Tesla)
-- the server responds to the user with the data from DarkSky in the GrapQL format
+- the server responds to the user with the data from OpenWeatherMap in the GrapQL format

-You can go ahead and create your own API key on  https://darksky.net/dev (it’s free)
+You can go ahead and create your own API key on https://openweathermap.org/api/one-call-api (it’s free)

 An example query and input can be found below.
 Think carefully of what type a field could be.